 The Bongards Farmers Market Team continues to closely monitor the COVID-19 health crisis, seeking guidance from our partners at Carver County Public Health, the Minnesota Farmers’ Market Association, and adopting best practices from markets in Minnesota and across the country.
 Governor Tim Walz has recognized farmers markets as essential public institutions that serve the public with fresh, nutrient-dense foods.

-1. All customers, volunteers, and vendors should stay home if they feel sick or if a member of their family are not feeling well.
+- All customers, volunteers, and vendors should stay home if they feel sick or if a member of their family is not feeling well.

-11. Live music and our POP (Power of Produce) program will not be offered this season.
+- Our PoP (Power of Produce) program will be offered this season with some modifications.

 - We will add to and modify this list of strategies as the public health situation changes and as we learn of new best practices.
 Thanks for your patience and patronage of local farmers and food businesses.